Technopark, Kollam: History

 The plan for setting up the first district IT park in Kerala at Kollam was announced in January 2009.
 Foundation stone for park was laid by Chief minister of Kerala, Shri.
 V. S. Achuthanandan in February 2009.
 The park was set up expecting employment to the tune of 20,000 and investments of 800 crores.
 The land for the project was acquired by Kerala State Information Technology Infrastructure Ltd to set up Hub-and-spoke model of IT industry in Kerala.

 The first phase of park was inaugurated by V. S. Achuthanandan on 15 February 2011.
 The park area was declared as Special Economic Zone.
 The park holds unique distinction of water-transport connectivity.

 The park was showcased in GITEX Expo 2012 at Dubai.

 On 1 February 2014, the first company in the park, Twixt Technologies, started operations.

 In March 2014, Comptroller and Auditor General of India in his report criticized KSITIL and its hub, noting that the land acquired for the IT park had been poorly utilized.

-Remote work during the COVID-19 pandemic led to a steep decline of attendance in the park.

 Accessibility and facilities

 This technological park is accessible by road, rail and water modes of transport.
 Kundara railway station in Kollam–Sengottai Line is the nearest railway station.
 National Highway 183 (India) passes through near the park and National Highway 744 (India) passes through nearby town of Kundara.The Ashtamudi Lake adjoining the park has Kerala State Water Transport Department's boat services.

 The Taluk Hospital Kundara under Health department is situated near the park entrance.
 Kerala Fire And Rescue Services facility is also available near the campus.

 The nearest airport is Trivandrum International Airport which is 70 km away.

-The park face connectivity troubles due to Level crossing and narrow roads.
-Public transport connectivity to park is also poor.